 Halogen capsule

 Halogen lamps generate intense white light from quite small bulbs.
 They are used in outdoor floodlights and car headlights, as well as compact reading lamps and various low-voltage portable equipment.
-Some small bulbs include reflectors, and are very popular for providing multiple sources of bright, directed light in restaurants, kitchens, etc.
+Some small bulbs include reflectors, and are very popular used as multiple spotlights giving bright, directed light in restaurants, kitchens, bathrooms, etc.

 Efficiency

-Halogen lamps provide up to twice as much visible light as a normal incandescent bulb of the same wattage, and as the filament is hotter the light spectrum is closer to daylight.
+Halogen lamps provide up to twice as much visible light as a normal incandescent bulb of the same wattage, and as the filament is hotter the light spectrum is bluer and closer to daylight.
 Their greater efficiency and longer life makes their overall operating cost potentially cheaper than normal incandescent lights.
 However, the tendency is to use halogen lights with higher power than the incandescent lamps they might replace, which nullifies any energy saving.
 They are dearer than normal incandescents, with bulbs costing from about £3 upwards.
+Some more efficient, so-called low-energy, or ‘eco’, halogen bulbs have started to appear, but as the energy saving is only about 30% this progress is welcome but certainly not a major step.

 Halogen lights can be dimmed, but since the method of maintaining the filament depends on having a hot bulb they are not ideal for dimming.